silogen/docs/new-silogen-docs/docs/ai-development/fine-tuning.md

 ### Uploading training data

-One of the first steps to take towards fine-tuning your model is to upload training data to our platform.
+One of the first steps to take towards fine-tuning your model is to upload training data to the platform.
 The training data should represent a wide range of indicative conversations that you would like your model to respond to as part of inference.

 Once you have procured training data for your model, navigate to the "Datasets" page of the developer console to upload the dataset.
 We currently support uploading datasets in a JSONL format, where each row represents a separate chat conversation.